 As a green open space of just under one hectare in a densely populated area of town, with low levels of green open space, the park has so much potential and needs to do a lot more to serve the needs of the diverse local community- essential for health and well-being and community cohesion.

 We currently have a small pot of money that we are hoping to increase by applying for grant funding.
-The plan is to phase works as further funding becomes available, working to an overall plan that we will develop further with residents in some workshops this summer.
+The plan is to phase works as further funding becomes available, working to an overall plan that we will develop further with residents this autumn.

 Spring Gardens open space is still owned by SBC but is currently managed by South Swindon Parish Council who we are liaising with on this project.
 It is hoped that they will take on the management of the park once we have delivered the improvements.